gaganmehta89/poly-1/starter/README.md

-# BLACKHOLE.sol - GIGANTIC BLACK HOLE NFT Contract
+# Project - BLACKHOLE.sol - GIGANTIC BLACK HOLE NFT Contract

 This is the README.md file for the "BLACKHOLE.sol" smart contract, which implements the creation and management of GIGANTIC BLACK HOLE Non-Fungible Tokens (NFTs) on the Ethereum blockchain.